Fit4CAD: A point cloud benchmark for fitting simple geometric primitives in CAD objects: The benchmark

 \item \emph{Availability of both implicit and parametric representations}.
 Modern CAD systems are based on two complementary representations for surfaces, according to the manipulation they are involved in: implicit and parametric representations.
 Parametrized surfaces are best suited for point generation, while implicit representations allow to check whether a query point lies or not on the surface in a more convenient way.
 Having both representations makes it possible to answer a wide range of questions (e.g., intersection problems).

 \item \emph{Completeness of the documentation}.
 All models are equipped with all and the same information.
-For each model, this includes: the files with primitive segments, implicit and parametric primitive representations; a preset split of the dataset into training set and test set.
+For each of them, this includes: the files with primitive segments, implicit and parametric primitive representations; a preset split of the dataset into training set and test set.
 Further details are provided in Section \ref{sec:ground}.

 \item \emph{Variety of performance indicators and accuracy measures}.
 To evaluate and compare methods, it is of vital importance to select measures that highlight strengths and weaknesses.
 In our case, the problem is twofold: on the one hand, we want to quantify the capability to produce precise segmentations into simple geometric primitives (by performance indicators); on the other hand, we also aim at measuring the fitting accuracy when it comes to implicit and parametric representation of the same shapes (by accuracy measures).
 Section \ref{sec:metrics} describes the measures selected to evaluate the detection of simple primitives in CAD objects point clouds. \end{itemize}